 Burn calories and build muscle with this “do-it-yourself” fitness plan.
-With or without weights, pilule indoor or outdoor, adiposity design a plan that suits your needs.
-Constantly change your routine to avoid boredom or a plateau, cost when you stop seeing results.
+With or without weights, indoor or outdoor, design a plan that suits your needs.
+Constantly change your routine to avoid boredom or a plateau, when you stop seeing results.
 For instance, if you use the treadmill, try the track.
 Typically work out in the morning?
 Try the evening instead.
 There is always something to do differently that will affect your training in the end.
 Never let your bodies get lazy!

 Choose Your Days >>>

 Determine how many days per week you want, or need, to work out.
 The American College of Sports Medicine (ACSM) recommends three to five days of physical activity.
 If you currently live a sedentary lifestyle, start out with three days per week and work your way up to five.
 Adding two to three days of resistance training per week will maximize conditioning as well as weight loss.
 Whenever possible, work out on nonconsecutive days such as Monday, Wednesday and Friday.
 A day off between workouts allows time for the body to rest, repair and recover.